 - In Fujimura-kun Mates, much to Fujimura's dismay he ends up living together with all the girls.
 Himuro even goes as far as becoming the President of Japan just to change the law to allow polygamy!

 - In Gintama, Gintoki ended up in one of these situations after a particularly spectacular bender.
-He ended up trying to set up households with almost the entire main female cast including Ototse and shockingly, even Hasegawa WHO IS A MARRIED HETEROSEXUAL MALE, and nearly went nuts in the process.
+He ended up trying to set up households with almost the entire main female cast including Ototse and shockingly, even Hasegawa who is a married heterosexual male, and nearly went nuts in the process.
 The whole thing was set up by the women in an attempt to get him to stop drinking so much.
+Except Hasegawa, who was not part of the set up.

 - In Happy Lesson, all 5 of the hero's "mothers" decide that he's outgrown the need for a parental figure, so obviously what he needs next is wives.